radgrad/docusaurus2/docs/internbit/needs-assessment.md

   2. It provides a baseline for what upper level ICS students think about the internship process.
 After InternBit is implemented, we could use a survey with many of the same questions to provide evidence regarding the effectiveness of InternBit.

-Note that is survey has not been effective in gathering evidence about the issues of lower level ICS students.
+Note that this survey has not been effective in gathering evidence about the issues of lower level ICS students.